Mr-Nicholas/udacity-studies/vr-nanodegree/README.md

 - [x] Unit One: A basic VR interface with user interaction
 - [x] Unit Two: A basic VR apartment experience designed
 - [x] Unit Three: A VR maze designed and scripted
-- [ ] Unit Four: A VR puzzler build using iterative testing and VR UX principles
+- [x] Unit Four: A VR puzzle game built using iterative testing and VR UX principles
-- [ ] Unit Five:
+- [x] Unit Five: An immersive language learning experience [CURRENTLY IN PROGRESS]
 - [ ] Unit Six:

 ## Built With